Chapter 1 : radiance

 She pulled him into her orbit.
 He was drawn to her, and willingly so.
 Maybe it hadn’t started out that way; maybe she hadn’t always been magnetic to him.
 Come to think of it, though, he had always been a bit intrigued by her.

 She was different.
 Always had been.
-Not just because she wouldn’t bow down in his presence like everyone else.
+Not just because she didn't notice him like the others did.
 No, he could have handled that.
 He could have ignored it, even.
 It was more this drive that she had - this desire to prove herself, push herself - that fascinated him.
 When it seemed like everyone else was just skimming along in school, he would find her asleep in the common room at three in the morning, head dropped on top of a book.

 He could sit there and study her for ages, mesmerised by her presence.
 And when he was done, he would organise her books for her because he knew - he knew - that she would be a complete mess in the morning.
 She could barely function enough to breathe properly when she woke, forget gathering up all her things for class.